 Another hike with another hodgepodge of friends and new faces.
 This hike reaffirmed my fear of heights and I wondered if it’ll ever go away.
 Here’s a small recap.
 Kudos to So Myung Choi.

-A beautifully crafted film with lovable characters and tender colors in the midst of war times.
+A beautifully crafted film with lovable characters and tender colors in the backdrop of war.
 Growing up, I learned a very one-sided narrative of the wars.
 The thing is every story has more than one.
 It’s made up of everyone involved recognized or not.
 This movie painted the life of one ordinary girl growing up during these war-ridden times.
 The difficulties and tragedies faced from her perspective.
 Someone who didn’t really get a say in whether she wanted a war or not.
 Nevertheless, breathed in and through it.
-Her life was filled with the mundane, sincere laughter, awkward moments, hard work, frustrations with romance, heavy guilt and sorrow, fear within bomb shelters, delayed tears and incredible imagination.
+Her life was filled with the mundane, sincere laughter, awkward moments, hard work, romantic frustrations, heavy guilt and sorrow, fear under the shower of bombs, delayed tears and incredible imagination.
 The beauty of this film for me was the hope.
 It reminded me of the verse in Romans 5 …

 Not only so, but we also glory in our sufferings because we know that suffering produces perseverance, perseverance character; and character hope.